Greg Bell (running back, born 1998): 2024 season

 On March 28, 2024, it was announced that Bell had signed with the Hamilton Tiger-Cats.
 Having started the season on the practice roster, Bell came into the Week 4 matchup against the Ottawa Redblacks after James Butler was injured in the previous week.
 He totaled up 20 touches for 96 scrimmage yards in the 22–24 loss.
 Bell's next start would come in Week 11 versus the Edmonton Elks where he would record 173 scrimmages yards on 20 touches and two touchdowns in the 22–47 loss.
 Bell would post two more rushing touchdowns the following week against Winnipeg but only racked up 45 scrimmage yards.
 Following his 118-yard performance in an upset win against Toronto, Bell was given the starting role at running back.
 Bell went over 100 yards again against the Redblacks, including the game-sealing touchdown to put him at 111 total yards for the day.
 In Week 20, Bell would have his best game of the season, rushing for 139 yards on 15 attempts and catching 3 passes for 23 yards in the 42–24 victory over the Calgary Stampeders.
 Bell finished the season with 625 rushing yards and 230 receiving yards for 855 total scrimmage yards and seven scrimmage touchdowns.

 2025 season

-In 2025 Bell rushed for 1038 yards in 15 games, scoring 6 touchdowns.
+In 2025, Bell rushed for 1,038 yards in 15 games and scored six touchdowns.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Ottawa Redblacks

+On February 10, 2026, it was announced that Bell had signed a two-year contract with the Ottawa Redblacks.